eli8527/ArbiterPUF/README.md

 The Java code is relatively straight forward.
 There are two main Java files and one helper file. `BitZip.java` contains functions for converting from binary to hexadecimal and vice versa. `CardCom.java` is the main file for the Arbiter PUF implementation whereas `CardComAlt.java` is the main file for the alternate implementation of the Arbiter PUF.
 The difference is in the delay value input.

-The only variable that needs to be changed is the `SIZE` variable on line 25 of `CardCom.java` and line 27 of 'CardComAlt.java' depending on if the bitlength is 64 or 128.
+The only variable that needs to be changed is the `SIZE` variable on line 25 of `CardCom.java` and line 27 of `CardComAlt.java` depending on if the bitlength is 64 or 128.
 Keep in mind that it is advisable to stick with the standard implementation of the PUF as it is faster.

 Nevertheless, documentation for both is included here.